MadArkitekt/8bit-Tweetit/README.md

 -Current selection is displayed by a light-gray marker surrounding the chosen item -Selections are encapsulated in a singleton property.
 Said singleton also houses the switch statement containing all arrays of faces.
 * I've found singleton properties superior to the delgate pattern and more wieldy in smaller projects such as this app.
 Should the app be more multifaceted, or contain JSON serialization / multiple interactions with a remote database, I'd rather institute a notification center to maintain tighter control over which entities can "see" certain data.
+* I'm building another branch to implement a delegate pattern and test if there's a statistically significant change in view transition speed